7Spartan/Crack-detection/README.md

 • Used VGG-16 model for crack detection with an accuracy of 90%.
 • Generated heatmap and bounding box over the detected crack using machine vision algorithms.

-Programming Language Used - Python
+Programming Language Used - Python.
 Tools Used - PyQt, Jupyter Notebook, OpenCV, Deep Learning, Keras